 You know who I mean: that client who ignores the quality of your copywriting and instead hones in on a what they think is one solitary grammar slip…

-…a kind of ‘ha, I got you!’ gesture that seems to make them all hot under the polka bow tie and winged collar.
+A kind of ‘ha, I got you!’ gesture that seems to make them all hot under the polka bow tie and winged collar.
 Of course, it’s fine.
-Because these people are far better educated than you…
+Because these people are far better educated than you.

-…except they’re not.
+Except they’re not.
 For these fuddy-duddy language bigots often make two fundamental misguided assumptions:

-Here are five of the most common grammar misconceptions of a language bigot:
+Five of the most common grammar misconceptions

 Old school grammar enthusiasts will pull you up when you use a instead of an before hotel.
 And while there is not hard and fast rule, remember one thing: language is about sound and flow.
 So if you have any doubts, say it out loud to yourself and write as appropriate.